NielRamos-CS/Niel-Ramos/index.md

 # Welcome to My Portfolio

 Welcome to my personal portfolio.
-Navigate through the sections below to know more about me, my education, and the programs I am involved in.
+Navigate through the sections below to learn more about me, my education, and the programs I have created.

 ## Navigation
 - [About Me](#about)